Social Work

 Steven Onken, Ph.D., Social Work Chair, Associate Professor (culturally resonant, recovery-based, trauma-informed programs and systems of care, cross-system collaboration and development, complex needs, wellbeing, integrated supported living, marginalization)

-Amy Simmons, MSW, LCSW, Assistant Teaching Professor, MSW Program Director (community development, prevention, behavioral health, group practice, school social work, psychopathology)
+Amy Simmons, MSW, LCSW, Associate Teaching Professor, MSW Program Director (community development, prevention, behavioral health, group practice, school social work, psychopathology)

 Department Description

-The mission of the School of Social Work is to "Prepare competent, advanced generalist social work practitioners to meet the needs of multicultural diverse populations in a dynamic mid-western metropolitan context; to be culturally proficient, ethical leaders and service providers engaged in knowledge-driven, inter-professional, multi-systemic, community-based practice; who advocate for social and economical justice, enhance human well being, and support individuals' capacity to address their own needs."
+The mission of the Master of Social Work Program is to "Prepare competent, advanced generalist social work practitioners to meet the needs of multicultural diverse populations in a dynamic mid-western metropolitan context; to be culturally proficient, ethical leaders and service providers engaged in knowledge-driven, inter-professional, multi-systemic, community-based practice; who advocate for social and economic justice, enhance human wellbeing, and support individuals' capacity to address their own needs."

-Mission-derived goals of the School of Social Work are to:
+Mission-derived goals of the Social Work Program are to:

 • Demonstrate professional behavior and uphold the values and ethics of the profession that guide professional practice.